 • For the two weeks following surgery: wear your shield at night and don't rub your eyes.

 • For two weeks following surgery minimize: heavy lifting or bending so your eye is below your waist.

 WHEN CAN I RESUME MY NORMAL ACTIVITIES?

-Two weeks afterwards.
+Two weeks afterward.

 WHEN CAN I DRIVE AFTER MY SURGERY?

 Since you have had anesthesia you shouldn't drive for 24hours following your procedure.
-After that it is a judgment call.
+After that, it is a judgment call.
 If you feel your vision is limiting your ability to drive safely, don't drive.

 HOW SOON CAN I WEAR MAKEUP?

 Avoid eyeliner and mascara for at least 3 days (a week is better.)
 Other makeup you can use right away.